webuccinoco/PHP-Reporting-Library-For-MYSQL/README.md

  7- Should you prefer to build the example projects from scratch, kindly proceed with step 8 in the installation process.
  > **_NOTE:_**  Regardless of your choice, the code walkthrough sections will provide explanations for the code in each example.

  8- To begin writing your first project, you'll require a new PHP script.
 For the purpose of this tutorial, you can add the script to the root directory of the community edition, alongside the "sre_bootstrap.php" file.
-If you manually downloaded the community edition (without using Composer), you'll need to include the "sre_bootstrap.php" in your code, as demonstrated in the example below.
+If you manually downloaded the community edition (without using Composer), you'll need to require the "sre_bootstrap.php" autoload filein your code, as demonstrated in the example below.
 In case your code is placed in different locations for other projects, ensure that you adjust the path to this autoload file accordingly.
 Please follow these steps to get started with your project:
   - Create a new PHP script for your project.
   - Optionally, place the script in the root directory of the community edition (same level as "sre_bootstrap.php") for this tutorial's purpose.
   - In your first new project, try writing the following simple PHP code.
 It should work without any issues.